karilint/rnames/docs/dev_environment.md

 Please note that currently the django application makes migrations and migrates the database every time the django container is started.
 If this proves to be cumbersome the lines can be commented out in [entrypoint.sh](./../app/scripts/entrypoint.sh).

-### Running tests
+## Running tests
 Tests are run automatically when the containers are built.
-Note, however, that they may fail unless proper privileges for Django have been set; see the subsection on Setting Privileges (below).
+Note, however, that they may fail unless proper privileges for Django have been set; see the subsection on Setting privileges (below).
 Once the privileges are set, tests can also be run manually with the command
 ```
 docker exec rnames_web python3 manage.py test
 ```

-#### Setting Privileges
+### Setting privileges

 Django will not run any tests unless it can construct a test database.
 The privileges it requires for doing this must currently be set manually.

-Once the containers are built, open the database in MySQL with root privileges:
+Once the containers are running, open the database in MySQL with root privileges:
 ```
 docker exec -it rnames_db mysql -uroot -p
 ```
-The required password is specified by the variable DB_ROOT_PASSWORD in the .env file (_rootpassword_ in the [Example .env](./.env.example)).
+MySQL will ask for a password; the one required is specified by the variable DB_ROOT_PASSWORD in the .env file (_rootpassword_ in the [Example .env](./.env.example)).

-Once MySQL is running, a list of users can be obtained by entering the following command:
+Once in MySQL, a list of users can be obtained by entering the following command:
 ```
 SELECT User, Host, authentication_string FROM mysql.user;
 ```